 Very soon after Pulakeshin’s death a prince of the royal house hived off a large chunk of territory into a major kingdom under the Eastern Chalukya dynasty.

 The dynasty survived until 753, when one of its feudatories seized power and installed a new dynasty on the throne.
 This was the Rashtrakuta dynasty.

 The Rashtrakutas were more expansionist than the Chalukyas had been.
 They became involved in the great power struggles in both northern, where they competed with the powerful Gurjara-Pratihara and Pala kingdoms for dominance (a contest known to modern scholars as the Tripartite Struggle); and southern India, where they contested the power of the Pallava kingdom.
 Periodically they succeeded in dominating both regions, though not at the same time.

 The Rashtrakutas fell from power in 973 when a surviving member of the old Chalukya ruling family seized the throne.
 Once again a powerful Chalukya kingdom covered much of the Deccan.
 It would never be as powerful as either the former Chalukya empire or the Rashtakuta empire had been, and its territories were more or less confined to the western Deccan – hence its name, the Western Chalukya kingdom.
 Over the next two centuries the Deccan again became divided into numerous small kingdoms.
 Apart from the Western Chalukya were the Eastern Chalukya, the Hoysala, the Yadava and the Kalachuri kingdoms also became prominent.
 A new chapter would open when the armies of the Delhi Sultanate overran the Deccan in the 14th century, installing Muslim rule in the region.

-It is hard to piece together from the available evidence how these empires of the Deccan were organised; however, like many ancient and medieval Indian kingdoms, these states seem to have had a federate structure, with different areas under hereditary feudatories of the king.
+It is hard to piece together from the available evidence how these empires of the Deccan were organized; however, like many ancient and medieval Indian kingdoms, these states seem to have had a federate structure, with different areas under hereditary feudatories of the king.
 The monarchs therefore exercised only loose control over the provinces, and it was the feudatories who exercised full powers over their localities.